image

 Operator

-[Operator Instructions] Your first question for today is from Alec Stranahan with BOA..
+Certainly.
+At this time, we will be conducting a question-and-answer session.
+[Operator Instructions].
+Your first question for today is from Alec Stranahan with Bank of America..

 Alec Stranahan